FTIR absorption spectroscopy is an appropriate method to analyze and characterize new, used, and diluted motor oils, and other samples.

-Less than 5 ml of the samples was required to rapidly differentiate between the oils.
+Less than 5 ml of the samples were required to rapidly differentiate between the oils.
 The analysis of the used engine oil sample demonstrates the chemical degradation of the oil, and the absorption of contaminants.
-The distinctive indications of sulfation are evident at the region of 1150 cm-1.
-In addition, nitration and oxidation of the oil are observed at the region of 1600– 1700 cm-1.
+The distinctive indications of sulfation are evident in the region of 1150 cm-1.
+In addition, nitration and oxidation of the oil are observed in the region of 1600– 1700 cm-1.

 There is a loss of relative signal intensity at the region between 1500 and 1460 cm-1, this suggests that the amount of the original oil in the used oil sample is lower.
 The blue circles in Figure 3 indicate this phenomenon.

 Figure 3.
-A comparison of new & used Castrol Magnatecs.
+A comparison of new and used Castrol Magnatecs.

 Figure 4 illustrates the comparison of spectra obtained from three different fresh oil samples recorded at the 25 µm pathlength.
 The blue, red, and black lines in the figure respectively represent the Renolin CL 68 hydraulic oil, the Renolin CL 37 hydraulic oil and the Castrol Magnatec engine oil.
 It is distinctly evident that all of the three oils share a similar aliphatic band at the region of 1470 cm-1.
 However, other molecular signatures of the three oils differ.